OceanOutcomes/ocean-outcomes/news/_posts/2022-1-18-sustainable-fisheries-costa-rica-progress-highlights-index.md

 ![Shrimp harvesters on the northern part of the Gulf of Nicoya] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/costa-rica-cfip-2021-update-7.png) *Shrimp harvesters on the northern part of the Gulf of Nicoya agreed to work with Ocean Outcomes and Conservation International Costa Rica to implement improvement work.
-Currently, there are four different farms participating and the work has led to less use of energy and medication (antibiotics), translating to savings for the harvesters.*
+Currently, there are three different farms participating and the work has led to less use of energy and medication (antibiotics), translating to savings for the harvesters.*

 ![Mangrove rehabilitation projects]
 (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/costa-rica-cfip-2021-update-8.png)